Himal-Thapa1/cat_dog_classifier/README.md

-This project is here to help me learn about tensor flow in flutter, Gotta tell you even though this is a shitty app but I love it, because a machine is determining whether the photo taken is cat's photo or dog's photo.
+This project is here to help me learn about tensor flow in flutter, Gotta tell you even though this is a shitty app but I love it, because a machine is determining whether the photo taken is cat's photo or dog's photo, How cool is that?🤯

 Disclaimer: donot try with your own photo. 😁